 Defining metrics is important.
 Since many of the capabilities of the chatbot will be measured through those metrics.
 For a newly created chatbot, those metrics can fluctuate dramatically.
 After implementing the chatbot, companies need to monitor it closely.
 Since the expectations are efficiency enhancement, faster response, and greater conversion, companies need to define the right metrics.
 This way, the performance of the bot can be monitored and improved efficiency.
 For data scientists, this dimension of the issue provides many use cases.

 - 1- Total Users: This is the most basic metric.
 It captures the number of people using your chatbot.
-This matter because its trend shows the change in the number of users and therefore the amount of data your chatbot has been exposed to.
+This matters because its trend shows the change in the number of users and therefore the amount of data your chatbot has been exposed to.
 Also, this would provide critical information regarding the market size calculations and potentially the effect of your chatbot.

 - 2- Active Users: Active users can be defined as the people who read a message in the chatbot in a defined time frame.
 These are your potential targets.
 Measuring the potential effects of a promotional activity can be estimated from that number.
 The number of people who read your message is critical.
 This is something like the promotional content on social media.
 Engagement is not guaranteed but, the content is seen by the people